 The differential diagnoses listed here are not exhaustive.

 - Immediate IV administration of high-dose vitamin B1/thiamine upon suspicion of Wernicke encephalopathy until symptoms recede, followed by a lower dose

 - Thiamine must be administered before IV glucose infusions because glucose administration without thiamine can worsen encephalopathy.

-- Long-term oral replacement of vitamins B1, B6, B12, and folic acid (vitamin B complex)
+- Long-term oral replacement of vitamin B1, vitamin B6, vitamin B12, and folic acid (vitamin B complex)